w3f/polkadot-wiki/docs/maintain/maintain-guides-polkadot-opengov.md

 ### Submitting a Referendum on the Whitelisted Caller Track

-Let's consider increasing the active validator count.
+Let's consider increasing the number of validators participating in parachain consensus.
 You could [submit a preimage](#submitting-a-preimage) with the call that sets the number of validators to 1,000 and submit a referendum to the Root track directly.
 However, this requires a large decision deposit and has very conservative passing parameters such that it will probably need the entire